UK Edition. Click here for US version.

 - You have taken it according to the instructions given by the prescriber or in

 - It was not affecting your ability to drive safely

-The usual dose for adults and the elderly is one or two capsules taken every
+The recommended dose for adults and the elderly is one or two capsules taken

-The dose for children aged 12 and over is one capsule taken every six
+The recommended dose for children aged 12 and over is one capsule taken every

-than the stated dose and do not take for more than three days.
-If the pain
+stated dose and do not take for more than three days.
+If the pain does not

 If you take more Kapake 30mg/500mg Capsules than you should